 You can run simulations for one to thousands of devices connecting to any IoT hub.
 To help with testing, you can optionally deploy an IoT hub along with Device Simulation for a standalone environment.

 Device Simulation is free.
 However, Device Simulation deploys to your Azure subscription in the cloud and does consume Azure resources.
 If Device Simulation doesn't meet your requirements, the source code is also available on GitHub for you to copy and modify.

 When you deploy Device Simulation, you get some sample simulations and sample devices.
 You can use these samples to learn how to use Device Simulation.
-To get started, run a sample simulation that simulates 10 trucks.
+To get started, run a sample simulation.
 You can also create your own simulation using one of the many sample devices provided.

 Custom simulated devices

 You can use the Device Simulation to create custom device models to use in your simulations.
 For example, you could define a new refrigerator device model that sends temperature and humidity telemetry.
 Custom simulated devices are ideal for simple device behaviors with random, incrementing, or decrementing telemetry values.

 - Specify the message format sent from the device along with the telemetry types.